Collective memory

 Collective memory is the shared pool of memories, knowledge and information of a social group that is significantly associated with the group's identity.
-The English phrase "collective memory" and the equivalent French phrase "la mémoire collective" appeared in the second half of the nineteenth century.
+The English phrase "collective memory" and the equivalent French phrase mémoire collective appeared in the second half of the nineteenth century.
 The philosopher and sociologist Maurice Halbwachs analyzed and advanced the concept of the collective memory in the book Les cadres sociaux de la mémoire (1925).

 Collective memory can be constructed, shared, and passed on by large and small social groups.
 Examples of these groups can include nations, generations, communities, among others.

 Collective memory has been a topic of interest and research across a number of disciplines, including psychology, sociology, history, philosophy, and anthropology.

 Conceptualization of collective memory

 Attributes of collective memory

 Collective memory has been conceptualized in several ways and proposed to have certain attributes.
 For instance, collective memory can refer to a shared body of knowledge (e.g., memory of a nation's past leaders or presidents); the image, narrative, values and ideas of a social group; or the continuous process by which collective memories of events change.